WEEK 4: PARTY IN THE ELECTORATE

 outstanding fines and made restitution.
 The former Democratic governor of Virginia

-has a Republican governor.
+simply pardoned every felon who had served their sentence.
 In California, felons can vote if they have served

 their sentences and parole.
 Mississippi’s state legislature is currently